loodse/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ssh -o UserKnownHostsFile=/dev/null -o StrictHostKeyChecking=no ubuntu@$(openstack server show kube-controller-1 -f value -c addresses|cut -d',' -f2|tr -d ' ')
 ```

-### Running commands in parallel with tmux

-[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.

 ## Provision the Kubernetes Control Plane

 Create the Kubernetes configuration directory: